fostrwski/breedaholic/README.md

-### 🐶 This application will let you find the dog breed you're looking for!
+### 🐶 This application helps you find the dog breed you're looking for!

 <hr />